How to Plan a Slower Hike

 I use the difficulty indicator to finetune hikes by ranking the days in a hike, and try to avoid clustering harder days together by adjusting campsites to vary daily distances.
 If that isn’t possible then I plan more frequent or multiple rest day(s) within or around the clusters.

 Sound daunting?
 It’s actually pretty simple, so just start with a shorter multiday hike and see how you go!
 Or practice in your local area with day walks.
-You’ll be surprised how easy it is and how much more enjoyable the experience is walking to your own schedule and objectives.
-And all that background planning will help you make adjustments as you will always need to, and good decisions during the hike.
+You’ll be surprised how easy it is and how much more enjoyable the experience is when you’re walking to your own schedule and objectives.
+And all that background planning will help you make adjustments as you always need to, and good decisions during the hike.